google/telluride_decoding/README.md

 pip install telluride-decoding
 ```

+This code builds and test with the [Bazel](https://bazel.build/) build software.
+All tests pass on MacOSX as of March 22, 2024.

 ## Using this code
 This library is written in Python3 and uses Tensorflow2.
 The
 decoding code can be run as a standalone program, or as a library, or in